markmarijnissen/openonderwijs-csv/readme.md

 2. **type**: vo_board (schoolbestuur), vo_school (school), vo_branch (afdeling)
 3. **id**: document-index

+Available data is documented [here](http://openonderwijsdata.staging.dispectu.com/static/documentation/rst/data.html)

-The `map/xxx.ls` configure for each `index/type` combination how values are extracted.
+The `map/xxx.ls` describes for each `index/type` how values are extracted.

+#### Example 1: Extract a simple value
 For example, to extract all "name" field as the "naam" column from all `duo/vo_board`, write this:
 ```
 "duo":